lbwtorino/Fine-Grained-Blockchain-Rewriting-in-Permissionless-Setting/README.md

 We provide an output file (the output data objects are referred to `Section 5.2` of our paper) in `ABET.txt`.

-You can also seperately run and test DPSS protocol,
+You can also seperately run and test DPSS protocol, make sure your python installed `fractions` package,
 ```sh
 $ python main.py DPSS
 ```